 Children’s books portraying disaster risk reduction measures with illustrations are designed and distributed at BRAC schools.
 The books aim to create awareness on disaster preparedness among the young population, who in turn, can pass it on to their parents and other members of their communities.

-Using a mobile and web application-based system called Integrated Collaboration and Rapid Emergency Support Services (iCRESS), DMCC is able to collect and disseminate real-time data for the populations at risk.
+Using a mobile and web application-based system called Integrated Collaboration and Rapid Emergency Support Services (iCRESS), CCP is able to collect and disseminate real-time data for the populations at risk.
 By communicating with the district BRAC representatives, warnings of severe weather patterns can be given to staff in advance, enabling communities to take appropriate precautions.

 BRAC started its journey through relief work among disaster-affected, rural poor.
 Continuing that legacy, the programme implements relief distribution during emergencies based on needs assessment.
 The programme prioritises on long-term, sustainable solutions that allow affected communities to be self-sufficient in managing hazards.
-In four districts (Gaibandha, Sirajgongj, Lalmonirhat and Kurigram), DMCC is using the platforms of polli shomaj, BRAC’s own village institutions led by women, to help set up disaster risk reduction funds with full autonomy so that communities can use it for disaster risk reduction activities.
+In four districts (Gaibandha, Sirajgongj, Lalmonirhat and Kurigram), CCP is using the platforms of polli shomaj, BRAC’s own village institutions led by women, to help set up disaster risk reduction funds with full autonomy so that communities can use it for disaster risk reduction activities.

 Bangladesh is widely recognised as a country that is extremely vulnerable to the effects of climate change due to its geographical position and low-lying flat topography.
 Within the past 15 years, the country has experienced an increase in the frequency and intensity of natural disasters.
 A lack of awareness and coordination among the general people about disaster preparedness, climate change and its impact makes the Bangladeshi population even more susceptible to the effects of natural disasters.

 Providing relief to disaster-affected populations was one of the very first missions BRAC began its journey with.
-Emerging from the need to address disaster management more effectively, the disaster management and climate change (DMCC) programme was initiated in 2008.
+Emerging from the need to address disaster management more effectively, the climate change programme (CCP) was initiated in 2008.
 Since then, it has been working to minimise the effects of climate change and reduce the vulnerability of exposed populations, helping Bangladesh become a disaster-resilient country.
 With the aim to improve the country’s coping abilities to natural disasters, DMCC is working to build capacity and competence, both at the institutional and community levels.

 • To enhance BRAC’s institutional capacity to respond to natural disasters